Data protection, DX 'held back' by legacy technology - report

 Veeam’s data suggest $67,651 is lost for every hour of downtime for ‘high priority’ applications – indicating there is work to be done in the realm of DX to lower the risk of outage.

-“Data is now spread across data centres and clouds through file shares, shared storage, and even SaaS-based platforms,” says Allan.
+“Data is now spread across data centers and clouds through file shares, shared storage, and even SaaS-based platforms,” says Allan.

 “Legacy tools designed to back up on-premises file shares and applications cannot succeed in the hybrid/multi-cloud world and are costing companies time and resources while also putting their data at risk.”